dstrack/strack-software-upload-to-collection-plugin/README.md

 ----------
 ## Installation

+Import the file process_type_plugin_com_strack-software_upload-to-collection.sql as type plug-in into your APEX app.

 The package upload_to_collection_plugin has to be installed in the application schema. execute the file upload_to_collection_plsql_code.sql and v_apex_collections.sql to install the required database objects.
 You can add the file to the installation script of you application.